 Besides their massive size, colorful shells, and succulent flesh, lobsters (and their tails) are highly sought after by people from all walks of life because of their fresh and succulent meat.
 Somewhat sweet and briny, the subtle hint of the sea combined with the natural juices of the lobster itself make for a blank canvas that goes well with many side dishes.

 While lobster is best consumed on its own, a wide range of side dishes can help further enhance its naturally rich and sweet taste.
 To learn more about the sides and dishes you can pair with lobster tail, read on.

 Lobster Tails – What Are They?

 As mentioned, lobsters are crustaceans.
 They are one of the most commercially harvested marine animals helping generate a multi-billion-dollar industry today.
-Approximately 200,000 tons of lobster are caught per year around the globe, with the American and European lobster among the most common species.
+Approximately 200,000 tons of lobster are caught per year around the globe, with American and European lobsters among the most common species.

 Dishes to Serve with Lobster Tails

 Fresh lobster tails are sweet and juicy on their own.
 However, the taste can be amplified with the right pairings.
 Take a look at some of these best sides.

 For a truly rich, indulgent, and decadent meal, look no further than the perennial crown favorite – butter.
 Melted butter’s rich, fatty, and somewhat salty flavor is the best pairing to lobster’s sweet and succulent flesh.
 Together, butter and lobster create a creamy mouthfeel.

 Although melted or clarified butter works well alone with most seafood dishes, such as a steamed lobster tail in this case, you can also add more flavor by adding lemon juice and chopped parsley into the mix.
 This creates a tangy, earthy, yet buttery dish.